 Whether you consider yourself a morning person or not, adopting a morning routine has its benefits.
 From clearing your mind to fueling your body, starting the day on the right foot gives you the best chance to have a productive day.

-Consider the circumstances: less distractions, peak of your willpower, and the opportunity to build momentum.
+Consider this scenario: less distractions, peak of your willpower, and the opportunity to build momentum.

-So instead of hitting the snooze button or dragging yourself out bed, why not utilize this time of the day and try these 12 morning habits worth developing:
+So instead of hitting the snooze button or dragging yourself out bed, why not make the most of this time of the day and try these 12 morning habits worth developing:

 01. Wake up earlier